mnentwig/aCCb/readme.md

 * "auto" return type can be specified with -> syntax
 * "decltype" determines type of an expression
 * "declval" in such an expression provides access to objects and methods without requiring a constructor

+## Notes: String to number
+append known token and use std::istringstream >> myVar.
+Then check ss.good() than read string and confirm known token (>> will silently eat whitespace on both sides)